EbTech/EbTech.github.io/_posts/2017-09-20-cake-cutting.md

 categories: game-theory
 tags: cake cutting fair division rationality
 ---
 A classic challenge goes as follows: in the absence of precise measurements, how would you fairly divide a cake between two diners?
-The cake, naturally, is a metaphor: it stands for any basket of goods that should be divided between parties.
+The cake, naturally, is a metaphor: it can stand for any basket of goods that should be divided between parties.

 In the case of two diners, the classic solution is [I cut, you choose](https://en.wikipedia.org/wiki/Divide_and_choose).
 If I let you inspect the pieces and choose, I can't easily screw you over.
 Knowing this, I have an incentive to make the most equal cut that I can manage.
 We'll each end up with about half the cake: I may lose only to the extent of my own measurement error when cutting; likewise, you may lose only to the extent of your measurement error when inspecting.